 I read up on it and chicken sashimi apparently comes from a specific breed of chicken known as the “blue foot chicken”.
 It was originally bred in Canada and presents a lower risk of salmonella infection.
 Even then, it needs to be super fresh to be safely eaten raw, and a special license is required to serve raw chicken in Japan.

-If you’re adventurous with food, then I strongly urge you to try this.
+If you’re an adventurous eater and have a passion for Japanese food, then I strongly urge you to try this.
 The yakitori was delicious but this was easily the best thing we had tonight.
 The flesh was as tender as raw fish.
 Unreal!

 Unless you’re vegetarian or vegan, I can’t imagine anyone not liking yakitori, especially if you drink beer.
 It’s easy to eat and makes the perfect Japanese bar food.
 On top of that, it’s quick to prepare and there’s almost always plenty of variety.